-This default user/password will be same also for SSH connections.
-Click “Log In” button.
+This default user/password will be the same also for SSH connections.
+Click the “Log In” button.
 A terminal session appears now:

-A sudo password will be required, use the default one (nemsadmin).
-Following steps will help in initial comfiguration.
-It will start from timezone selection:
+The following steps will help in the initial configuration.
+It will start with the timezone selection:

-Select your one with up/down arrow keys and got to OK with tab key, then confirm.
-Next screen will allow to configure your city:
+Select your one with up/down arrow keys and go to OK with the tab key, then confirm.
+The next screen will allow configuring your city:

 Select your one and push Ok.
-Next screen will let you choose what locales to generate.
-You can select your one or go direct on “Ok” and confirm with next default ones (en_US.UTF-8).
+The next screen will let you choose what locales to generate.
+You can select your one or go directly to “Ok” and confirm with the next default ones (en_US.UTF-8).

 Main NEMS Pages

-After NEMS installation. you have to go back on home page by using only Raspberry PI IP address as URL in your browser (removing subdirectories from the URL):
+After NEMS installation and initialization, you have to go back to the home page by using only the Raspberry PI IP address as URL in your browser (removing subdirectories from the URL):